williamsca/recipes/_recipes/chili.md

   * 2 bay leaves
   * 2 Tbsp sugar
   * salt and pepper
-  * water
+  * water (if using dutch oven)
-  * For garnish: cilantro, green onions, sour cream, grated cheese, avocado
+  * For garnish: cilantro, green onions, sour cream, grated cheese, avocado, corn bread, tortilla chips
 instructions: |
   1. In a large skillet, saute onions, peppers, garlic and meat with a teaspoon each of salt and pepper.
 Cook until meat is cooked through.
-  2. Add meat mixture, along with remaining ingredients, to a large crock pot.
-Add water to cover the beans, one to two cups.
-Set on low for 8 hours.
+  2. Combine ingredients in a large crock pot.
+Set on low for 8 hours or high for 4 hours.
+Alternatively, bring to a boil and then simmer in dutch oven for at least 1-2 hours or up to 8 hours.
+  3. If using dutch oven, add water to cover the beans, one to two cups.

 ---